 In the last century, Miami Beach has continued to expand and attract tourists and residents from all over the country and globe.
 The population really boomed during the economic growth of the 1950s and the mass immigration of Cuban refugees in the late 50s and early 60s.
 This has influenced the city's culture and turned it into the popular resort destination it is today.

-An exposure shot of Ocean Drive in Miami Beach, FL
+An exposure shot of Ocean Drive in South Beach.

 Miami Beach Lifestyle and Culture